Umayyad Caliphate: Caliphate of Hisham and end of expansion

 From the caliphate's north-western African bases, a series of raids on coastal areas of the Visigothic Kingdom paved the way to the permanent occupation of most of Iberia by the Umayyads (starting in 711), and on into south-eastern Gaul (last stronghold at Narbonne in 759).
 Hisham's reign witnessed the end of expansion in the west, following the defeat of the Arab army by the Franks at the Battle of Tours in 732.
+Arab expansion had already been limited following the Battle of Toulouse in 721.
 In 739 a major Berber Revolt broke out in North Africa, which was probably the largest military setback in the reign of Caliph Hisham.
 From it emerged some of the first Muslim states outside the caliphate.
 It is also regarded as the beginning of Moroccan independence, as Morocco would never again come under the rule of an eastern caliph or any other foreign power until the 20th century.
 It was followed by the collapse of Umayyad authority in al-Andalus.
-In South Asia, the Umayyad armies were defeated by the Chalukya dynasty in the south and the Pratiharas Dynasty in the north, stagnating further eastward Arab expansion.
+In India, the Umayyad armies were defeated by the south Indian Chalukya dynasty and by the north Indian Pratiharas, stagnating further eastwards Arab expansion.

 In the Caucasus, the confrontation with the Khazars peaked under Hisham: the Arabs established Derbent as a major military base and launched several invasions of the northern Caucasus, but failed to subdue the nomadic Khazars.
 The conflict was arduous and bloody, and the Arab army even suffered a major defeat at the Battle of Marj Ardabil in 730.
 Marwan ibn Muhammad, the future Marwan II, finally ended the war in 737 with a massive invasion that is reported to have reached as far as the Volga, but the Khazars remained unsubdued.

 Hisham suffered still worse defeats in the east, where his armies attempted to subdue both Tokharistan, with its centre at Balkh, and Transoxiana, with its centre at Samarkand.
 Both areas had already been partially conquered but remained difficult to govern.
 Once again, a particular difficulty concerned the question of the conversion of non-Arabs, especially the Sogdians of Transoxiana.
-Following the Umayyad defeat in the "Day of Thirst" in 724, Ashras ibn 'Abd Allah al-Sulami, governor of Khurasan, promised tax relief to those Sogdians who converted to Islam but went back on his offer when it proved too popular and threatened to reduce tax revenues.
+Following the Umayyad defeat in the "Day of Thirst" in 724, Ashras ibn 'Abd Allah al-Sulami, governor of Khurasan, promised tax relief to those Sogdians who converted to Islam but went back on his offer when it proved too popular and threatened to reduce tax revenues from the province.

 Discontent among the Khorasani Arabs rose sharply after the losses suffered in the Battle of the Defile in 731.
-In 734, al-Harith ibn Surayj led a revolt that received broad backing from Arabs and natives alike, capturing Balkh but failing to take Merv.
+In 734, al-Harith ibn Surayj led a revolt that received broad backing from Arab settlers and native inhabitants alike, capturing Balkh but failing to take Merv.
 After this defeat, al-Harith's movement seems to have been dissolved.
-The problem of the rights of non-Arab Muslims would continue to plague the Umayyads.
+The problem of the rights of non-Arab Muslims would continue to plague the Umayyads to their end.